ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

         .foreach((key, value) -> updateStats(value));
 ```

-The `updateStats()` method just updates some basic counters to track how much traffic has been processed since we started with the data intake.
+The `updateStats()` method just updates some basic counters to track how much traffic has been processed since we started with the data intake to a hashtable.
 So that we know how many vehicles have passed, which was the highest speed detected, ...

 ### Windowing
 In an ideal world all events arrive in a perfect and timely fashion within our Kafka system.

 In an ideal world we can also process all the events we want to process.